 From the earlier test mules, we know the next-gen 911 will be slightly wider than the current model, as evidenced by some wheel arch extensions.
 Underpinning the car is believed to be a new modular sports car platform being developed by Porsche.

 The platform will allow greater flexibility when it comes to positioning of the engines and suspension hardware.
-It will also enable Porsche to finally add hybrid technology to the 911.
+It will also enable Porsche to finally add hybrid technology to the 911, though a decision on gasoline-electric 911 is yet to be made.

 The platform will also underpin next-generation versions of the 718 Boxster and Cayman and possibly the next-gen Audi R8 as well as Lamborghini’s replacements for the Aventador and Huracán.
 While all of these models are mid-engined, the 911 will retain its signature rear-engine mounting.